 11 of 15

-If you’re searching for a budget friendly bouquet alternative, make sure to consider feverfew!
-The advantage of feverfew, which is featured in this bouquet from Rock My Wedding, is the blooms are clustered together to provide volume.
-Here, they are joined by cornflower, and the combination of colors is gorgeous for vintage or rustic weddings.Continue to 12 of 15 below.
+If you’re searching for a budget-friendly, natural bouquet alternative, make sure to consider feverfew.
+The advantage of this flower, which is featured heavily in this bouquet from Rock My Wedding, is the blooms are clustered together to provide volume.
+Here, they are joined by cornflowers, and the combination of colors is gorgeous for vintage or rustic weddings.Continue to 12 of 15 below.

 12 of 15

-We’re always inspired by organic wedding bouquets, and what better way to make a bouquet feel organic than by including fruit?
-This bouquet by Alet Wessels features ivory roses and plenty of eucalyptus, and we’re so thrilled it also incorporates an in-season summer fruit—blueberries.Continue to 13 of 15 below.
+If you are looking to create an organic wedding bouquet, what better way to do that than by including fruit?
+This bouquet by Alet Wessels features ivory roses and plenty of eucalyptus, and it also creatively incorporates an in-season summer fruit—blueberries.Continue to 13 of 15 below.

 13 of 15

 Similar to succulents, air plants are available year-round.
-However, here florist Weddings by Carly Ane’s paired an air plant with thistle and eucalyptus to create a more summer-focused look.
-If you’re planning an organic wedding or one in a greenhouse, this bouquet would add texture.Continue to 14 of 15 below.
+Here, florist Weddings by Carly Ane’s paired an air plant with thistle and eucalyptus to create a more summer-focused look.
+If you’re planning an organic wedding or one in a greenhouse, this bouquet would add texture and is a good option to add to a bouquet you are making yourself.Continue to 14 of 15 below.

 14 of 15

 Raining Roses Productions and Kristen Weaver Photography teamed up to create this wedding inspired by the celebratory feel of Mexico.
-Here, bright magenta, orange, and yellow orchids are featured with gerbera daisies, greenery, and tropical flowers to create a whimsical look filled with energy.Continue to 15 of 15 below.
+For the bright and fun bouquet magenta, orange, and yellow orchids are featured with gerbera daisies, greenery, and tropical flowers.Continue to 15 of 15 below.

 15 of 15

 Roses are beautiful in every season!
-Yonder House paired bright pink, peach, and light pink standard and Juliet garden roses together with deep red dahlias to create this garden inspired in season summer wedding bouquet.
+Yonder House paired bright pink, peach, and light pink standard and Juliet garden roses together with deep red dahlias to create this garden-inspired summer wedding bouquet.